breadou-sui/myblog/content/posts/maybe-if-we-talked.md

 we would have the courage to speak up <br>

 maybe if we talked about it <br>
-we would get the help we need <br>
+we would get the help we need sooner rather than later<br>

 maybe if we talked about it <br>
 we wouldn't associate therapy with shame <br>